hexedtech/jni-toolbox/README.md

 }
 ```

-### pointers
+### Pointers
-to return pointer type values, add the `ptr` attribute
+To return pointer type values, add the `ptr` attribute.

-note that, while possible to pass raw pointers to the JVM, it is not safe by default and must be done with extreme care.
+Note that, while it is possible to pass raw pointers to the JVM, it is not safe by default and must be done with extreme care.

-### exceptions
+### Exceptions
 Errors are thrown automatically when a `Result` is an error.
 For your errors to work, you must implement the `JniToolboxError` trait for your errors,
 (which just returns the path to your Java error class) and then make a Java error wrapper which can be constructed with a single string argument.

-functions returning `Result`s will automatically have their return value unwrapped and, if is an err, throw an exception and return early.
+Functions returning `Result`s will automatically have their return value unwrapped and, if is an err, throw an exception and return early.

 ```rust
 impl JniToolboxError for MyError {